 The outer nose is represented by bony and cartilaginous parts.

 Bony Part of the Nose

-The bony part of the external nose consists of two paired bones – the upper jaw and the nasal bone.
+The bony part of the external (outer) nose consists of two paired bones – the maxilla and the nasal bone.
 Note that a small area of the upper jaw (maxilla), which is called the frontal process, is involved in the formation of the nose.
-Also, many atlases indicate that the frontal bone is involved in the formation of the external nose.
+Also, many atlases indicate that the frontal bone is involved in the formation of the outer nose.

 Cartilaginous Part of the Nose

 Distal, directly on the wings of the nose, there are two large layers of cartilaginous tissue.
 These are the large cartilages of the wings of the nose.
 Laterally located are the small cartilages of the wings of the nose, usually, two or three paired sections of cartilage tissue.

 As you can see, the root of the nose is represented by the bony part, the back and wings are represented by the cartilaginous part, and the tip of the nose consists of cartilage and a noticeable layer of subcutaneous fat.
 The skin covers all parts of the outer nose, however, it is in the tip region that we see the thickest layer of skin and subcutaneous fat.

 The ability to draw a nose is a very important skill for any artist.
 This part of the body is one of the main details that shape a person’s appearance.
 Knowing how to correctly draw a nose, as well as other parts of the human body, you can create truly voluminous and convincing portraits.

 To accurately draw a nose, you need to know its anatomy and structure.
 In this article, we will try to cover all the important details that any artist should pay attention to.